Memorial

 Left to Right - Ed Reiser - Barney Tharp

 Ed " Sgt.
 Rock " Reiser held several leadership roles while serving with Alpha Company at Rach Kien, Vietnam.
 He advanced from Fire Team Leader to Squad Leader to Platoon Sergeant.
 Ed's disciplined demeanor made him an outstanding NCO and an invaluable part of Alpha Company's success.
 The men loved and respected Sgt.
 Rock.
-Ed returned to " The World " and Illinois, and soon met and married Ann.
-They have two loving children, Chris and Jennifer, and three grandchildren.
-Sadly, Ed died of a heart attack on

 7-13-09.
 I was honored to travel to Illinois to attend my Nam Brother's memorial and to pay tribute to his impact on my life spanning 40 years.